-Note 1: The calculation refers to How to Prepare An ESG Report-Appendix 2: Reporting Guidance on Environmental KPIs issued by the Hong Kong Stock Exchange, Baseline Emission Factors for Regional Power Grids in China for Emission Reduction Projects issued by the Ministry of Ecology and Environment of the People's Republic of China and Guidelines for Urban Greenhouse Gas Accounting Tools issued by the World Resources Institute.
+Note 2: The calculation refers to How to Prepare An ESG Report - Appendix 2: Reporting Guidance on Environmental KPIs issued by the Stock Exchange, 2019 Baseline Emission Factors for Regional Power Grids in People's Republic of China for Emission Reduction Projects issued by the Ministry of Ecology and Environment of the People's Republic of China and Guidelines for Urban GHG Accounting Tools issued by the World Resources Institute.

-Note 2: An index based on the greenhouse effect produced by carbon dioxide, so as to compare the greenhouse effect produced by other greenhouse gases.
+Note 3: An index based on the greenhouse effect produced by carbon dioxide, so as to compare the greenhouse effect produced by other GHG.

-Note 3: Density is calculated by dividing emissions by 256 (2019: 364) employees at the end of the Reporting Period.
+Note 4: Density is calculated by dividing emissions by 180 employees as of 31 December 2021.